johnsonb-ucar/reStructuredText/syntax_examples.rst

 #.
 Here the list continues even after we include three lines of commands.
 #.
 And we have a third list element.

+Even more complicated list structures are possible by using spaces to indent the nested list to the same character column as the content of the outer list.

+#.
+First element in outer list
+#.
+Second element in outer list

+   #.
+First element in nested list is indented by three spaces and separated from the outer list by a new line.
+   #.
+Second element in nested list is also indented by three spaces.

+#.
+Third element in outer list is not indented but is separated from the nested list by a new line.

 Tables
 ======